British Postmark Society

 Our members' interests include hand and machine datestamps, slogan and special event postmarks, explanatory and instructional labels and markings, Post Office and Post & Go (Self-Service) postage labels, Royal Mail Online Postage indicia, and printed postage impressions of Royal Mail and other licensed postal operators ("C9" licences).

-The "Links" page contains links to websites which may be of interest to collectors and students of postmarks and postal history.
+The Links page contains links to other websites which may be of interest to collectors and students of postmarks and postal history.
 These include links to Ken Smith's county lists of Post Offices in the UK, past and present, and to Colin Fountain & John Hine's site which aims to record and illustrate as many as possible of the postmarks used at Post Offices in Gloucestershire.

-Page updated September 2023
+Page updated August 2024